Head-Fi.org › Oregonian's profile

 |What I do for a living:

-||Director of Operations for a proud to say "Made in USA" manufacturing company
+||Senior Director Operations for a Proud to be "Made in USA" manufacturing company

 Sold/traded/given away -